totten/loco/README.md

 This is a working proof-of-concept.
 Some TODOs:

+* Port to Go or Rust s.t. binary doesn't depend on `php`+`pcntl`.
+Learn enough of Go or Rust to write a port.
 * Implement support for background launching
 * For BG processes, route console output to log files
 * If a variable definition references itself, then check parent scope(s) (Ex: `PATH=$LOCO_PRJ/bin:$PATH`)